andreirusanescu/Distributed-Database/README.md

 array and the hash ring are implemented as resizable arrays to properly use memory.

-* Document Distribution: New documents are stored on the server that corresponds to their hash value, ensuring even distribution and efficient use of server resources.
+`Document Distribution`: New documents are stored on the server that corresponds to their hash value, ensuring even distribution and efficient use of server resources.
 In addition, say the system has multiple servers on the hashring but somehow all of the documents end up being stored on only one server, due to the hashing mechanism.